37 Weeks Pregnant

 - Address pelvic pressure

-- Continue kick counting (10 in 2 hrs daily)
+- Continue kick counting (aim for 10 movements in 2 hours daily)

 Frequently Asked Questions

 Q: I’m full term.
 Is it safe to deliver now?
 A: Yes!
-37-42 wk is full term.
-Babies born at 37-38 wk do well.
-No need to “wait it out” once full term [1].
+The full-term window is 37 to 42 weeks, and babies born at 37 to 38 weeks generally do well.
+There is no need to “wait it out” once you have reached full term [1].

 Q: How do I know labor is starting?
-A: 5-1-1 rule: contractions 5 min apart, 1 min long, 1 hr.
-Also: water breaking (continuous trickle), bloody show (blood-tinged mucus), severe back pain.
-Call OB at 5-1-1 or any concern [2].
+A: Follow the 5-1-1 rule: contractions 5 minutes apart, lasting 1 minute each, for 1 hour.
+Other signs include your water breaking (a continuous trickle of fluid), a bloody show (blood-tinged mucus), and severe back pain.
+Call your OB when you hit the 5-1-1 threshold or if you have any concern [2].

 Q: Can I have sex to induce labor?
-A: Safe in low-risk pregnancies.
-Semen has prostaglandins, orgasm contracts uterus.
-Some couples have sex at term to encourage labor.
-Discuss with OB [1].
+A: It is safe in low-risk pregnancies.
+Semen contains prostaglandins that may help soften the cervix, and orgasm can cause uterine contractions.
+Some couples try sex at term to encourage labor to begin.
+Discuss it with your OB if you have any questions [1].

 For Dads

-- Be the “labor signs” expert — 5-1-1 rule, when to call OB, when to drive to hospital.
-Have OB’s after-hours number ready.
+- Be the “labor signs” expert — know the 5-1-1 rule, when to call the OB, and when to drive to the hospital.
+Have your OB’s after-hours number saved and ready.

-- Practice labor support — counter-pressure (lower back, hips), breathing cues, position changes, what to say/not say.
+- Practice labor support — counter-pressure for the lower back and hips, breathing cues, position changes, and what to say (and what not to say).

-- Read The Expectant Father Ch.
-36 — late third trimester, your role in labor.
+- Read The Expectant Father, Chapter 36, which covers the late third trimester and your role in labor.

-- Pray for safe, healthy labor and delivery — the architecture of life, the moment of meeting.
+- Pray for a safe, healthy labor and delivery — the architecture of life, and the moment of meeting your baby.

 Sources